monotonous/ESP8266-Temperature/README.md

 # ESP8266 Temperature Monitor
-Using the ESP8266 and a DHT22 or DHT11 we can log temperatures by MQTT or directly view the temperatures from the esp through a web browser.
+Using the ESP8266 and a DHT22 or DHT11 we can log temperatures by MQTT and/or directly view the temperatures from the esp through a web browser.

+The web interface is based on bootstrap but due to the limited space on the esp the css, js and fonts need to be hosted on a seperate server

 ## Setup:
 This setup requires a MQTT Broker and a Web server ideally on the same machine.